DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 **--dmas**
 This parameter is used to specify the assigned DMA device of a vhost device.
 Async vhost-user net driver will be used if --dmas is set.
-For example --dmas [txd0@00:04.0,txd1@00:04.1] means use DMA channel 00:04.0 for vhost device 0 enqueue operation and use DMA channel 00:04.1 for vhost device 1 enqueue operation.
+For example --dmas [txd0@00:04.0,txd1@00:04.1,rxd0@00:04.2,rxd1@00:04.3] means use DMA channel 00:04.0/00:04.2 for vhost device 0 enqueue/dequeue operation and use DMA channel 00:04.1/00:04.3 for vhost device 1 enqueue/dequeue operation.
+The index of the device corresponds to the socket file in order, that means vhost device 0 is created through the first socket file, vhost device 1 is created through the second socket file, and so on.

 Common Issues
 -------------